section-engineering-education/engineering-education/content/articles/mocking-with-junit-and-mockito-the-why-and-how/index.md

 ### Mocking with JUnit and Mockito - The Why and How
 The idea of unit testing is that we want to verify that our code works regardless of its dependencies.
-Let us imagine a service that processes orders from a database.
+Let us imagine we want to write mock test for a service that depends on a database for processing orders.
 It is cumbersome to set up an entire database to test this service.
 Here mocking comes into play.
 The concept of mocking revolves around creating test doubles that mock the behaviour of external dependencies in a system.
 In our scenario, we can create a test double (generally known as a mock) of our database